Jun 10, 2022

 Aesha can’t just empty out her father’s bank account and transfer the funds to her own chequing account.
 She’ll need to set up an estate bank account, where she can transfer her father’s money and use it to pay any outstanding debt or bills.
 This account will also ultimately be used to distribute funds to the named beneficiaries, which is why it’s important to have the account in place pretty soon after being named executor.

 As executor, it is now Aesha’s responsibility to make funeral arrangements for her father and send out notifications of death, including to service providers such as her father’s landlord, the utility company he paid, and to insurance providers.
-She’ll also have to notify Service Canada regarding CPP survivors benefit, Old Age Security, and Guaranteed Income Supplement, if her father received any of those benefits.
+She’ll also have to notify the government regarding any benefits her father may have received, such as a pension or unemployment.
 Aesha will also have to cancel things like credit cards, phone plans, and subscriptions.

 Now Aesha has the difficult job of gathering all of her father’s assets and documenting them so that they can be distributed to her father’s beneficiaries, as stipulated in his will.
 The assets can range from bank and investment accounts, insurance policies, or safe deposit boxes to heirlooms such as jewelry and artwork or property deeds.
 The value of the assets will then need to be evaluated.